Chandgi Ram

-Chandgi Ram (9 November 1937 – 29 June 2010), often referred to as Master Chandgi Ram, was a freestyle wrestler from India.
+Chandgi Ram Kaliraman (9 November 1937 – 29 June 2010), often referred to as Master Chandgi Ram, was a freestyle wrestler from India.
 He won gold medal in the 1970 Asian Games and represented India in the 1972 Summer Olympics.
 Along with amateur wrestling, he was very active in the traditional Indian wrestling, where he had won all major titles, including Hind Kesari, Bharat Kesari, Bharat Bhim, Rustom-e-Hind and Maha Bharat Kesari.

-He is remembered for the work that he has done for the introduction, acceptance and popularization of the women's wrestling in India.
+He is remembered for the work that he has done for the introduction, acceptance and popularisation of the women's wrestling in India.
 Some of his trainees went on to become prominent women's wrestling coaches of the country.

 In 1969, Government of India (GoI) conferred the Arjuna Award on him for his achievements in the tradition wrestling.
 And two years later, he was conferred with the country's fourth highest civilian award – Padma Shri.

 Early and personal life

-Ram was born on 9 November 1937 in Sisai village of British India's Hisar, which is located in the present-day Hisar district of Haryana, India.
+Chandgi Ram Kaliraman was born on 9 November 1937 in Sisai village of British India's Hisar, which is located in the present-day Hisar district of Haryana, India.
 He took up wrestling at a comparatively older age of 21 and became national champion three years later in 1961.
 He married three times and had three daughters and three sons.

 Ram, who was popularly known as Master Chandgi Ram, served in Indian army's Jat Regiment, along with working as a teacher in his early life.
 He later on served as Haryana's Additional Director of Sports.

+Ram was a lifelong vegetarian.
+In 1969, he was described as being "ninety kilograms of vegetarian muscle".